March 16, 2017

 - Lack the resources and expertise to gather and analyze security intelligence about current and emerging threats related to local robberies and burglaries

-This isn’t a denigration of any one FFL’s savviness when it comes to security technology.
+This isn’t a denigration of anyone FFL’s savviness when it comes to security technology.
 Bottom line is you can’t know it all.
-As an FFL, you should know inventory, profit margins, staff management and other day-to-day business skills that make your store hum.
+As an FFL, you should know your inventory, profit margins, staff management and other day-to-day business skills that make your store hum.
 Do you need to know how your security system works?
-Yes—but that doesn’t mean you must be an expert in security system technology and design.
+Yes — but that doesn’t mean you must be an expert in security system technology and design.

 By outsourcing security design consulting or utilizing a reputable vendor, FFLs can take advantage of the expert skills, tools and processes these service providers offer and significantly enhance security without making a large investment in technology and resources on their own and which most likely be coordinated to their best potential to provide optimum security.

 Six Keys to a Wise Security System Investment

 There are six keys to consider when preparing to invest in security systems and upgrades and selecting a provider.
 They are: